Black Hawk Statue: Description

 With the help of John G. Prasuhn, the young sculptor of the Chicago Art Institute, Lorado Taft created a figure almost 50 feet tall, including a six-foot base.
 Reinforced with iron rods, the hollow statue is eight inches to three feet thick.
 The interior is accessible through a door at the base, although visitors are currently not allowed inside the statue.
 The outer surface composed of cement, pink granite chips and screenings is three inches thick.

 Interpretation

-At the dedication of the statue on July 1, 1911, Taft said that in the evenings he and members of the Eagle's Nest Art Colony walked along the bluff and would often stop at the statue's location to enjoy the view from the bluff.
+At the dedication of the statue on July 1, 1911, Taft said that in the evenings he and members of the Eagle's Nest Art Colony often walked along the bluff and would stop at the statue's location to enjoy the view.
 Contemplation became habitual, arms folded, restful and reverent.
 Black Hawk came from that contemplative mood and attitude.
-The 48 ft tall monolith, towering over the river, suggests an unconquered spirit through its composition blending Fox, Sauk, Sioux and Mohawk cultures.
+The 48 ft tall monolith, towering over the river, suggests an unconquered spirit through its composition blending Meskwaki, Sauk, Sioux and Mohawk cultures.
 Taft said the statue was inspired by the Sauk leader Black Hawk, although it is not a likeness of the chief.